 IF PHP successfully installed, you see output like below:

-remember: With the above command, Ubuntu installed the latest version of PHP, so if you need any version on PHP, you should type version of PHP.
+Note: With the above command, Ubuntu installed the latest version of PHP, so if you need any version on PHP, you should type the version of PHP.

 Testing PHP Processing on your web server

 Now that you have a custom location to host your website’s files and folders, we’ll create a PHP test script to confirm that Apache is able to handle and process requests for PHP files.
 Create a new file named info.php inside your custom webroot folder: